-The National Research University - Higher School of Economics, Moscow, in cooperation with the Free University of Berlin, invites BA, MA and PhD students interested in an academic career to apply to our summer school on informality.
-It will be held in Moscow from June 30 to July 6, 2014.
+The National Research University - Higher School of Economics, Moscow, in cooperation with the Free University of Berlin, invited BA, MA and PhD students interested in an academic career to apply to our summer school on informality.
+It was held in Moscow from June 30 to July 6, 2014.

-The Summer School will bring together about 20 BA, MA and PhD students from disciplines such as sociology, political science, economics, social anthropology, law, history and geography.
+The Summer School brought together about 20 BA, MA and PhD students from disciplines such as sociology, political science, economics, social anthropology, law, history and geography.

 Informality is a central aspect in the study of transition societies that has been understood both as a potential obstacle to development, but also a means to “get things done” and circumvent inefficient bureaucratic procedures.